lkesteloot/unsong/unsong.md

 “You’re alive!”
 Nathanda said, sounding a little too surprised.

-“Thamiel…not gonna bother us…for a while,” she said.
+“Thamiel... not gonna bother us... for a while,” she said.
 “Summoned Uriel.
 He helped take care of things.
-I’m…tired.
+I’m... tired.
 Anything to eat?”

 It was hard to judge in the dim glow of the Luminous Name, but she looked [i]drained[/i].
 In the absence of the usual servants, I ran out to get her something.
 When I got back with a jar of cookies, there were a couple of soldiers talking to Nathanda.